 The criminal defense attorney will present “mitigating” information on why the defendant should receive minimal penalties.
 On the other side, the prosecutor will present “aggravating” information on why defendant should receive a harsh sentence.

-To give readers more useful information about sentencing hearings, our California criminal defense lawyers are providing a review below.
+To give readers more useful information about sentencing hearings, our Los Angeles criminal attorneys are providing a review below.

 How a Los Angeles Sentencing Hearing Works